Princeton45/jenkins-dynamic-versioning/README.md

-# Demo Project: Dynamically Incrementing Application Version in a Jenkins Pipeline
+# Dynamically Incrementing Application Version in a Jenkins Pipeline

  This README documents my journey of creating a project focused on dynamically incrementing an application's version within a Jenkins CI/CD pipeline.
 I leveraged a mix of technologies, including Jenkins, Docker, Github, Git, Java, and Maven, to achieve this.